Storming of Bristol: Attack

 Unfortunately the Cornish attacked from the south prematurely at 3:00 am, forcing Rupert to begin the assault earlier than intended.
-Spilt into three columns, the Cornish rolled carts and wagons into the ditch in front of the wall to fill it and allow them to cross but the ditch was too deep and this approach failed.
+Split into three columns, the Cornish rolled carts and wagons into the ditch in front of the wall to fill it and allow them to cross but the ditch was too deep and this approach failed.
 They then used faggots and scaling ladders to continue the attack but suffered heavy casualties.
 The three column commanders, Sir Nicholas Slanning, John Trevanion and Colonel Brutus Buck, were all killed and the Cornish eventually driven back.

 The northern assault force consisted of three infantry brigades and some dragoons led by Colonel Henry Washington.
 The brigade commanded by Viscount Grandison attacked the Prior's Hill Fort and a nearby redoubt at Stokes Croft, but was repulsed and Grandison was killed.
 Sir John Belasyse's brigade was also unsuccessful at Colston's Mount and Prince Rupert had a horse killed under him while rallying Belasyse's infantry.

 The third brigade under Colonel Henry Wentworth was more successful.
 Supported by Washington's dragoons, they penetrated a re-entrant between the Brandon Hill and Windmill Hill forts, into "dead ground" where they were protected from the fire of either fort.
 After throwing grenades over the wall to drive back the defenders, they pulled it down using halberds and partisans.
 Fiennes's cavalry tried to counter-attack but their horses flinched when faced with "fire-pikes", pikes to which fireworks were attached.

 Wentworth's brigade pushed forward towards the inner defences, followed by Belasyse and Colonel Arthur Aston's regiment of cavalry.
 They captured another strongpoint, the "Essex Work", when the defenders panicked.
 There was severe fighting for two hours around the Frome Gate, part of the inner defences, as some of the townswomen tried to improvise a barricade of woolsacks behind the gate.